pellse/assembler-spring-example/README.md

   }
 }
 ```
-Periodically rerun the query, the number of `SpO2` values for each patient should increase.
+Periodically rerun the query, the number of `SpO2` values for each patient should increase:
 ![PatientObservationGraphQLController](https://github.com/pellse/cohereflux-example/assets/23351878/43051d61-76e8-4c5a-9209-f629c8955cb2)

 #### For Subscription Mapping (Data Streaming)